AllanHao/random/README.md

 ![](https://i.imgur.com/hDwDZ4l.png)

-To invite a colleague to collaborate with you simply share the URL and you'll both be able to work on your local codebase while discussing via voice chat.
+Now you'll be able to interact with your local workspace via this _scrim_.
+This means that you can edit and save files, and run commands in the terminal.
+To start collaborating, simply share the URL with a colleague and she'll be able to jump into your local workspace instantly.

 ## All features